cxntered/youtubeMusicControls/README.md

 - **Hostname:** `0.0.0.0`
 - **Port:** `26538`

-If you have the authorization strategy set to "Authorize at first request", make sure to accept the authorization request in the YouTube Music Desktop App pop-up when prompted, and if you are using a different port, you can change it in the plugin settings.
+If you have the authorization strategy set to "Authorize at first request", make sure to accept the authorization request in the Pear Desktop pop-up when prompted, and if you are using a different port, you can change it in the plugin settings.
 If it still doesn't work, [make an issue](https://github.com/cxntered/youtubeMusicControls/issues).

 ### How do I style the player?